- Organic waste is separated from other types of waste. Special bags for organic waste are handed out to each household.

 Recycle paper and cardboard, such as newspapers and magazines, leaflets, paper bags, envelopes, and milk cartons.
 You do not have to remove staples, plastic screw tops on beverage cartons or windows on envelopes.

-Paper and cardboard should be placed in the orange bag or in the special container for paper, which is collected every four weeks.
-Remember to place the bag next to your bin the night before collection.
+Paper and cardboard should be placed in the special container for paper, which is collected every four weeks.

 Glass and metal

 Glass and metal packaging should be taken to special collection points for recycling.
 Collection points are often found near supermarkets.

 Hazardous waste should not be mixed in with other waste, as it can lead to serious contamination or danger to humans and animals.
 It is free to return such items to the reseller, one of the council’s recycling points for dangerous waste or to the Isi recycling station.

 - light bulbs, fluorescent lights, energy-saving light bulbs

 Organisations Fretex and UFF have collection bins for clothes, shoes, accessories and textiles, throughout the council.